Environmental Assessment and Management (EAM)

 To introduce students to some of the most important tools and techniques in Environmental Assessment, Decision-Making and Management.
 Through group work and site visits, students will have the opportunity to discuss latest developments in integrated environmental management, policy and practice with individuals and organisations involved in their practical implementation and practice skills learned.

 The majority of the graduates enter environmental consultancy both in the UK and abroad usually within the risk assessment and contaminated land areas, but this is not an exhaustive list.
 A second path of graduates is to regulatory agencies/government bodies such as the Environment Agency of England & Wales and the Department of Environment, Food & Rural Affairs.
 Other paths have included further study, the retail sector and banking.
 To date, the EAM option has had an excellent track record of employment with over 90% of graduates employed within 12 months of completing the MSc.

 Students undertake three assessed pieces of coursework.
-One piece of coursework is undertaken in collaboration with the Integrated Water Management option of the MSc, and provides a "real-world" case study of contaminated land and water on Hounslow Heath, near Heathrow Airport, in close collaboration with Hounslow Borough Council.
-The second coursework is a waste management project (VWMP) in collaboration with Veolia Waste Management Services Ltd. The key aim of the VWMP is to provide an opportunity for students to work on a typical waste management problem which could be given to consultants to gain experience of the process in which analysis, synthesis, and teamwork are required to produce a concise quality report and oral presentation.
+One piece of coursework is undertaken in collaboration with the Integrated Water Management option of the MSc, and provides a "real-world" case study of contaminated land and water on Hounslow Heath near Heathrow Airport, in close collaboration with Hounslow Borough Council.
+The second coursework is a waste management project (WMP) the key aim of which is to provide an opportunity for students to work on a typical waste management problem which could be given to consultants to gain experience of the process in which analysis, synthesis, and teamwork are required to produce a concise quality report and oral presentation.
 At the outset of the project visits to waste management facilties are organised so that students acquire a basic understanding of the real-world processes involved with the management of municipal wastes.
 The third coursework is related to case studies/site visits for the Assessment Tools and Decision-Making module.